morota/literature/_posts/2015-01-21-Bayesian-Methods.md

 *  D Gianola and JL Foulley.
 (1990).
 [Variance estimation from integrated likelihoods (VEIL)](http://www.gsejournal.org/content/22/4/403).
 Genet Sel Evol.
 22:403-417.
 An attempt to perform Bayesian estimation of variance components in the pre MCMC era.

+* AE Gelfand and AFM Smith.
+(1990).
+[Sampling-based approaches to calculating marginal densities](http://www.tandfonline.com/doi/abs/10.1080/01621459.1990.10476213#preview).
+Journal of the American Statistical Association.
+85:398-409.
+One of the first application of Gibbs sampling in genetics.

 * SW Guo  and EA Thompson.
 (1991).
 [Monte Carlo estimation of variance component models for large complex pedigrees](http://imammb.oxfordjournals.org/content/8/3/171.abstract).
 IMA J Math Appl Med Biol.
 8:171-189.
 The first application of Gibbs sampling in quantitative genetics.